bunuelo/funk2/som-2009/lab1/lab1.md

 **The Qualification Problem**.
 :	Actions have preconditions and, like the effects of actions, these are hard to learn and author by hand.

-**Key point:** These problems all point to the issue of determining which knowledge is relevant *relevant* to the task.
+**Key point:** These problems all point to the issue of determining which knowledge is *relevant* to the task.
 As the knowledge-base expands and we move outside of toy domains, irrelevant features become more of a problem for learning and reasoning.
 It is helpful to know, for example, that picking up an object will not affect the items color, weight, or size.
 Consequently, learned knowledge should be retrieved by causal relevance to the particular events that it can affect.
 To give the agent a reasonable learning bias, we can assume events are only represented by the agent when they are involved with predicting the outcome of some goal-driven plan.

 ## Scoping of knowledge representations